roseinapuddle/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+charles, Pluto
+charlesFromJupiter, Jupiter
+struct is a value type, so each new instance retains its own copy of the struct.

 ### Question 7